TheRoddyWMS/Roddy-Default-Plugin/README.md

 All top-level tools or scripts that are supposed to be started on the cluster by Roddy are actually not directly started, but are wrapped by the `resources/roddyTools/wrapInScript.sh` contained in this plugin.

+> Roddy's DefaultPlugin is intended for research-use only (RUO).

 ## Dependencies

 You need at least Bash 4.2 for running the `wrapInScript.sh`.